RobertForristall/community-wiki/docs/intro.md

 7. [Useful Tools/Technologies](/docs/category/useful-tools--technologies): This section covers useful tools and technologies that the community can learn/use during the development of projects
     <!-- 1.
 [Docker](./tools/docker.md): Overview of docker which allows for the containerization of applications to improve sharability and distribution -->

+8. [Project Lifecycle](/docs/category/project-lifecycle): This section covers the lifecycle of a project from inception and design to production and maintenance

-8. Interview Prep: This section covers different algorithms and tools available for members to use for interview prep
+9. Interview Prep: This section covers different algorithms and tools available for members to use for interview prep